watchernyu/setup-mujoco-gym-for-DRL/setting_up_hpc_mujoco.md

 cd gym
 pip install -e '.[mujoco]'
 ```
-note here in windows you might want to use `pip install -e .[mujoco]` instead.
+note in windows you might want to use `pip install -e .[mujoco]` instead.

 other dependencies should be there already, thanks to help from our hpc admin Zhiguo.

 6.
 install torch into your rl virtualenv, according to pytorch website